bugladen/NadekoBot/README.md

 In your bin/debug folder (or next to your exe if you are using release version), you must have a file called 'credentials.json' in which you will store all the necessary data to make the bot know who the owner is, and your api keys.

+When you clone the project, make sure to run `git submodule init` and `git submodule update` to get the correct discord.net version

 **This is how the credentials.json should look like:**
 ```json